Courtney and Justin in Glencoe

 Chances are, you’re still planning on exchanging rings, and so, typically, the handfasting ceremony would take place directly before the ring exchange, with the officiator placing the rings on your and your partner’s fingers while the hands are still bound.

-A ribbon, lace, cord, rope, or some other fabric that serves as binds.
+You’ll need a ribbon, lace, cord, rope, or some other fabric that serves as binds.
 Many couples like to choose their bind colour to be in keeping with their wedding colours.
 Or in the case of the Scottish wedding: clan tartan is often favoured.

 That’s it!
 This tradition doesn’t require an elaborate prop list.